-Department of Health: Tobacco Graphic Health Warnings Systemic Collection Review – A multi-method study to investigate the future of tobacco graphic health warnings in Australia.
+Tobacco Graphic Health Warnings Systemic Collection Review and Neurophysiological studies – A multi-method study to inform the future of tobacco graphic health warnings policy in Australia.

 He who has a why to live can bear almost any how.